In a relatively subdued statement, Microsoft announced the final step in the life cycle of their oldest supported Windows Operating System (OS).

 In comparison, the current version of Windows (Windows 10) received a score of 91.
-Despite it’s age and relative unpopularity, Vista still makes up just over 1% of the total worldwide OS market share, meaning that the discontinuation will affect over 200,000,000 users.
+Despite its age and relative unpopularity, Vista still makes up just over 1% of the total worldwide OS market share, meaning that the discontinuation affected over 200,000,000 users.

 Section 164.308(a)(5)(ii)(B) of the HIPAA Security Rule states that you must have “procedures for guarding against, detecting, and reporting malicious software.”
 Without Microsoft’s support, the OS will be susceptible to vulnerabilities that violate this incredibly important security safeguard.

-But all of my anti-virus and encryption technology is up to date.
-Isn’t that enough?
+“But all of my anti-virus and encryption technology is up to date.
+Isn’t that enough?”